Scheduling a Visit

 Canceling your Visit

-If you must cancel a tour, please leave a voice-mail message with the Assistant Educator at (405) 478-2250, Ext.
-264 within 48 hours of your scheduled visit.
+If you must cancel a tour, please leave a voice-mail message with the at (405) 478-2250, Ext.
+241 48 hours before of your scheduled visit.
 A cancellation fee of $30 will be billed to the business office of those groups failing to make a cancellation.
 (This does not apply to weather related cancellations.)